Is it Bad to Stay in Bed All Day?

 Occasionally staying in bed all day, such as on a relaxing weekend or when you’re feeling under the weather, is generally acceptable.
 Taking a day to rest and recharge can be beneficial for both mental and physical health.

-However, if staying in bed all day becomes a frequent occurrence or starts to interfere with daily responsibilities and social interactions, it may be a sign of an underlying issue, such as depression or a sleep disorder, and it’s essential to seek professional help.
+However, if staying in bed all day becomes a frequent occurrence or starts to interfere with daily responsibilities and social interactions, it may be a sign of an underlying issue, such as depression or a sleep disorder.
+If it’s to the point of “bed rotting” where you feel worse doing it and not better, it’s essential to seek professional help.

 What happens to your body if you lay in bed all day?